nileshchilka1/AutoEnsembler/README.md

 ### To Do
 - To include xgboost and lightgbm model.
-- To include scaling attribute.
+- To include scaling,class_weight attribute.

 ## Bug / Feature Request
    If you find a bug, kindly open an issue [here](https://github.com/nileshchilka1/AutoEnsembler/issues/new/choose) by including your search query and the expected result.